Detecting Romance Scams & Catfishes in 2025

 - Lighting Inconsistencies: Pay close attention to the reflections in the subject's pupils.

 - Voice Analysis: If a target uses voice notes, deploying deepfake detection models can quickly authenticate (or invalidate) the audio stream.
-(See our Video Deepfake Detector).
+(See our Verify Someone's Identity workflow.)

 2. Infrastructure and Telecom OSINT